 One of the significant effects of fossil fuel burning is climate change and global warming.
 Solar is a renewable energy source that is free of dangerous carbon emissions.

-With solar, we can create cleaner power and protect the environment from climate change.
-According to the US solar industry, solar energy has reduced global warming emissions significantly, to the equivalent of planting 2 billion trees.
+Solar can create cleaner power and protect the environment from climate change.
+According to the US solar industry, solar energy has reduced global warming emissions significantly to the equivalent of planting 2 billion trees.

 During the manufacturing process of solar panels, manufacturers use hazardous chemicals and materials to clean the semiconductors.

 The amount of chemicals used for cleaning largely depends on the size of the solar panels and the cleaning needed.
-Some of these chemicals include hydrofluoric acid, sulfuric acid, hydrogen fluoride, and so on.
+These chemicals include hydrofluoric acid, sulfuric acid, hydrogen fluoride, etc.

-In addition to these chemicals being released into the atmosphere, solar panel manufacturers risk inhaling silicon dust, threatening public health.
+In addition to releasing these chemicals into the atmosphere, solar panel manufacturers risk inhaling silicon dust, threatening public health.